 Sometime before Christmas, as our custom is in the Debube clan, we gather to discuss the year’s activities and relevant family matters.
 I had to fly in from my residence in Canada to attend this one because Mama was going to be ninety!
 We would paint the city, and the entire village, red, blue, and every other colour on God’s green earth.

 Drinks flowed freely as we savoured the goat meat pepper soup the women prepared, sitting around the fire in the courtyard, deliberating over details.
-Orange flames did an occasional jig, and the fire crackled with joy as a new log of firewood got consumed.
-Roaring laughter mixed with smoke and ascended skyward.
+Orange flames did an occasional jig, and the fire crackled with joy when a new log of firewood got consumed.
+Our roaring laughter mixed with the fire’s smoke and ascended skyward.

 “So what colour should we wear?”
 Nnamdi asked.

 “I think red and green would be nice,” Ichie said, somewhat timidly.
 That was the first time he spoke, and all eyes turned on him.

 “Red and green?
 You want us to look like Christmas trees?”
 Nnamdi asked.

 “Since it coincides with Christmas time, I feel…”